Wizard Barristers: Butterfly Law Office

-She is the main protagonist.
-She is a Japanese Canadian.
+The main protagonist who is Japanese Canadian.
 At 15 years old, she passed the national bar and at age 17, became the youngest wizard barrister in history.
 She has blue eyes and shoulder-length purple hair, mostly in two braids with multi-colored spherical beads at the ends, which shatter and have to be replaced when she uses her magic.
 She wears a loud colored "battle dress" including a miniskirt and rides a scooter.
 Her motive for becoming a wizard barrister is to rescue her mother Megumi from the death penalty.
 She has several magic powers, unlike most Wuds who only have one, which include manipulation of metal, fire and sand.
 Her most notable power is forming a giant robot vehicle called the "Diaboloid" from metal near her.